worstprgr/anonymous-yt-search/README.md

 ```
 I didn't researched more about the `clientVersion` in the body.
 Maybe it is a thing, that should be adapted every `n` months or years?

+If the response is something like `Preconditions failed`, then YT changed the requirements of the request.

 # 3. Response
 The response is using JSON and here's an example for accessing some items:
 ```python